-Pedro Laín Entralgo’s statment, "There is a Generación del 27, the one of poets, and another Generación del 27, those of the "reformers” -the creators rather- of contemporary humour" is a reflection that frames this exhibition on those artists who devoted their creative efforts to what Ramón Gómez de la Serna -intellectual father of this generation and protagonist of an exhibition dedicated to him at the Museo Nacional Centro de Arte Reina Sofía- calls "humourism".
+Pedro Laín Entralgo’s statement, "There is a Generación del 27, the one of poets, and another Generación del 27, those of the "reformers” -the creators rather- of contemporary humour" is a reflection that frames this exhibition on those artists who devoted their creative efforts to what Ramón Gómez de la Serna -intellectual father of this generation and protagonist of an exhibition dedicated to him at the Museo Nacional Centro de Arte Reina Sofía- calls "humourism".

 The Twenties and Thirties were the golden age of Spanish humour.
 The atmosphere seemed to proliferate it, humorous manifestations began to reproduce in different media and formats.
 In his essay La Deshumanización del Arte (The Dehumanisation of Art) Ortega y Gasset described humour as an inherent quality of youth inspiration and a feature of the new aesthetic.
 Indeed, humour is not kept to the margins of avant-garde movements; it knew how to reinterpret it on a different level.